 The Student Association for Green Environments (SAGE), currently led by: Frieda Cohen, Cassie Maylor, Shelby Cramer and Summer Cook, orchestrated Friday’s event with the support of their Environmental Studies major unit, the Program on the Environment.
 The event, Art to Inspire: An Evening of Community, Art, and Environment, was an intentional gathering to remind everyone that whatever actions are taken to dismantle environmental protection or social justice, there are also people out there protecting the rights of people and nature.

-The goal was to gather people in an inclusive and positive environment and a hope to inspire action moving forward.
+The goal was to gather people in an inclusive and positive environment and inspire action moving forward.
 The audience was treated to a moving presentation by Natalie Fobes, who showcased a slideshow of some of her Pulitzer award-winning photography from the Exxon Valdez oil spill, accompanied with haunting music that stirred emotions and captivated the room.

 For Natalie, taking photos, at times of the hard moments we look away from, is an important form of story-telling and can spur a call to action.
 She’s well known for her photography on salmon.
 Dubbed the ‘salmon lady,’ Natalie shared how she was compelled to tell the story of the Pacific salmon (“the salmon chose me,” she said) and the cultures that depended upon it.
 Her art provides a space to celebrate and appreciate the incredible species.